COMP2150-24s1/level-design-assessment-Bostonrix/README.md

 ![Level Map of Section 2 / the tutorial](DocImages/LevelMapS3.png)

 ## 4. Iterative Design
 As the tileset was made from the get go, Grey-boxed mapping wasnt an option.
-As such, rather than grey-boxed mapping, the basic layout of the map was made with little filled in, this still allowed me to playtest each section with minimal design, adding features as I went along. <br>
+As such, rather than grey-boxed mapping, the basic layout of the map was made with little filled in, this still allowed me to playtest each section with minimal design, adding features as I went along and removing what didn't work. <br>
 This worked extremely well in Section 2, where I originally aimed to try and get a moving platform to move a pushable box across the acid, after many failed attempts however, I realised that the Box's had a floating effect, something in which I could use to make a parkour across the acid moat.
-This floating effect, meant that the box's could be used to "unlock" a path through the acid.
+This floating effect, meant that the box's could be used to "unlock" a path through the acid by moving them into the acid and jumping across on the boxes.
 With this in mind, I design the first route within the game to take the player to the second box.
 ![First look at Section 2's puzzle](DocImages/S2P11.png)
 After some playtesting of this route, it felt as if it was lacking something, and seemed bland with just being a parkour feature.
-Thus, Enemies were added to provide more challenge to the route.
+Thus, Enemies were added to provide more challenge to the route and provide variety within the section.
-![Enemies added to the puzzle map](DocImages/S2P12.png) Continuing to playtest the sections puzzle, it still felt too short for a "hurdle puzzle" (Required to progress through the level), and I decided to mess around with adding a third route, and extending the acid pool to compensate for this change.
+![Enemies added to the puzzle map](DocImages/S2P12.png) Continuing to playtest the sections puzzle, it still felt too short for a "hurdle puzzle" (Required to progress through the level) and also felt to restrictive in regards to exploration within the section.
+Due to this, I decided to mess around with adding a third route, and extending the acid pool to compensate for this change.
-![Third route added to the puzzle map](DocImages/S2P13.png) Through Iterative design, a botched idea that wasnt working turned into something completely else, that worked entirely as intended and didn't limit the player into a severely linear playstyle (while this puzzle was a hurdle to progress to the next section, it contains two routes that can be completed regardless of each other but are both required). <br>
+![Third route added to the puzzle map](DocImages/S2P13.png) Through Iterative design, a botched and broken idea that wasnt working out, turned into something completely else, that worked entirely as intended and didn't limit the player into a severely linear playstyle (while this puzzle was a hurdle to progress to the next section, it contains two routes that can be completed regardless of each other but are both required). <br>

 To Conclude, I believe the level turn out quite well, with each section being tested until it "felt right".
 However, if I had more time to dedicate on the project, I believe that the Section 3 Puzzle 2 part of the map would benefit from further improvement through iterative design.